With XLS Padlock, you decide whether you let users save their changes made to your Excel workbook or not.

 You can define your own custom extension for save files.
 Use the “Advanced Options” to define it.

-The next time they run your application, customers will have the choice to open your original workbook or to open a version they already saved, the last one, or a previous one (“Choose Save”):
+The next time they run your application, customers will have the choice to open your original workbook or to open a version they already saved: "Choose Save File" or load a recent save.
+Clicking Load a recent save displays a menu listing the recent saves made by the end user.
+Only existing save files are listed.
+If the user removed a save file, it will not appear in the list.

 By default, the “Save As” dialog box is displayed each time a user clicks .
 The last file saved is automatically remembered.